 My mission is wage creativity, healing and peace through music, ritual, house concerts and workshops.
 Our shared goal is to co-create a more peaceful world.
 This requires a willingness to enter into and participate in a No Man’s Land of receptivity and creativity for the good of future generations.
 By a No Man’s Land, I am rooting what we do in the No Man’s Land of the 1914 Christmas Truce.
 December 24, 1914, was a model for all the cherished virtues of humanity: integrity, generosity, wisdom, love, creativity, authenticity, healing, harmony, truth, No single human faith or ideology has any claim, text or ritual that entitles its followers to privilege over others.
 The virtues, like Earth, are possessed by no one – our entire planet belongs to all, not just human beings — all living things – all Creation is no man’s land.

-Though many cultures of the world feature persons who engage in this style of peace-making, because of my Irish roots, I feel like I am enacting a democratized form of the fili of Ireland.
+Many cultures of the world feature persons who engage in this style.
+The oldest examples are persons living throughout Africa called, griots, who remain active to this day as story-tellers, teachers, and most importantly, singers.
+Because of my Irish roots, I feel like I am enacting a democratized form of the fili of Ireland.
 The fili were the singers, poets, story-tellers and ritual teachers who were the stewards of the Beauty of the ancient traditions of the land.
 The common knowledge we are now remembering is that all humanity is of the same species.
 There is no us and them.
 We are all ‘us’.
 The flourishing of each individual living is necessary to the emergent participatory world view in which we now live.

 The challenge is to have the courage to walk the path of the orphan soul and open our hearts to being broken open to feel our planetary sorrow.
 We are called to move beneath the colonial grids placed over the land, the sky and ourselves and to re-indigenize right where we live.
 To re-indigenize is to return to a sacred relationship with each other, our ecosystems, our Ancestors, the cosmos and to BE the Ancestors to the Earths to come now.
 We are called to atonement.
 To atone with means to make amends to and to reconcile with all life in all times and places.
 To atone means to harmonize together in order to cocreate a future worthy of the coming generations.
 I have a particular interest in separating masculinity from patriarchy.
 Je parle francais aussi.